Welcome to Lansdowne!

 Find a Stray?
 Call Delaware County Animal Control

 Lansdowne Borough requests that residents finding a stray or lost dog or cat please call Delaware County Animal Control at 610-522-1113.
-Please do not take stray animals to the SPCA, since municipalities will be charged $250 for every stray animal taken to the SPCA, a 364 percent increase from the previous $25 per animal fee.
 The Lansdowne Police Department will be enforcing the State Dog Law and local ordinance pertaining to dog violations.
 Although warnings will be issued for a first offense, citations may be issued to repeat offenders. more

 Community Action Agency of Delaware County Home Weatherization Program